 The First arrondissement is home to one of the most famous monuments in Paris: the Louvre.
-Mostly located on the Right bank of River Seine, it includes the Tuileries Garden, a number of historic churches and palaces, upscale squares and the bustling shopping precinct of Les Halles.
+Mainly located on the Right bank of River Seine, it includes the Tuileries Garden, several historic churches and palaces, upscale squares and the bustling shopping precinct of Les Halles.

 A few words about the 1st arrondissement

-At the centre of the district are Les Halles, the former place for the large central wholesale marketplace which was moved to Rungis in 1971 and replaced with the Forum des Halles, a modern and underground shopping mall.
+At the district’s centre is Les Halles, the former place for the large central wholesale marketplace, which was moved to Rungis in 1971 and replaced with the Forum des Halles, a modern and underground Westfield shopping mall.

 Where to stay in the 1st arrondissement?